 The deep connection to the land and the events of the Dreamtime means families and clans inherit totems (a kind of spiritual emblem).
 Such totems may be a natural object, plant or animal.
 They define the roles and responsibilities of people and their relationships between each other and the land.
 A person is allocated various totems at birth relating to place and.
 From here, one learns particular songs, dances and ceremonies associated with the totems and participate in helping sustain and care for the lands.

 Aboriginal and Torres Strait Islander traditional beliefs and practices have been profoundly impacted byand introduction of Christianity (both past and present).
 In the 2016 census, only 8,076 Australians identified as practicing an ‘Australian Aboriginal traditional religion’.
-However, this figure is unlikely to representative of the exact number of people sharing Aboriginal or Torres Strait Islander worldviews for various reasons.
+However, this figure is unlikely to represent the exact number of people sharing Aboriginal or Torres Strait Islander worldviews for various reasons.

 Christianity in Australia